 - Place one half of your doughnut, flat side up on a cake stand or plate.

-- Reserving 8 whole cherries to decorate the top, spoon the cherry pie filling on to the bottom half of the doughnut – DO NOT over fill.
+- Reserve 8 whole cherries to decorate the top, spoon the remaining cherry pie filling on to the bottom half of the doughnut – DO NOT over fill.

 - Pipe the cream in a swirl pattern on top of the cherries.